Not Accepting Review Material 2018

 RPG Reviews: PDF PoD Print

-I write role-playing game (RPG) reviews for Knights of the Dinner Table (KoDT), and for EN World's RPG News and Reviews page.
-If you're interested in a product review, use the email above and type in the subject line: Review Request; include the title of the product.
+I write role-playing game (RPG) reviews for EN World's RPG News & Reviews page and Knights of the Dinner Table (KoDT -magazine).
+If you're interested in a product review: read the requirements below, and contact me by email.
+Type in the subject line: Review Request; include the title of the product and include some details (system, setting, genre etc.) about the product itself.

 Most of the reviews I produce, are for complete RPGs or system neutral products.
 If the product does not fit this criteria, you are welcome to contact me, but it is very rare that I produce reviews concerning adventures, or writing which focuses on the mechanics, rules or tweaks of an established system.